Azure/Copilot-For-Security/README.md

 ![Security CoPilot Logo](https://github.com/Azure/Copilot-For-Security/blob/main/Images/ic_fluent_copilot_64_64%402x.png)
-# Microsoft Copilot For Security
+# Microsoft Copilot For Security Community
 Welcome to the Copilot for Security Repository!

 Microsoft Copilot for Security is a generative AI-powered assistant for daily operations in security and IT that empowers teams to protect at the speed and scale of AI.